mirukibs/mirukibs/README.md

 <pre>
 💻 I am mainly a Backend Developer
-📚 I have a Bachelors in Computer Science from the University of Dar Es Salaam 📝 I have a strong interest in Software Engineering and Design 🛠️ Currently working on a fintech solution with @PesaLock 🌱 Learning about efficient designs for scalable systems 🌟 Main language: Java 😁
+📚 I'm pursuing a Bachelor in Computer Science from the University of Dar Es Salaam 📝 I have a strong interest in Software Engineering and Design 🛠️ Currently working on a fintech solution with @PesaLock 🌱 Learning about efficient designs for scalable systems 🌟 Main language: Java 😁
-🚩 Interested in Server Side Application development
+🚩 Interested in Server Side Application Development
-😃 I look forward to collaborate on impactful projects
+😃 I look forward to collaborating on impactful projects
 </pre>
 <hr>